 The Playbook was first launched in September 2020 and is the essential guide for developing and deploying digital clinical measures to advance patient care, clinical research, and public health.

-This DiMe Tour of Duty convened 29 leading organizations during the greatest public health crisis of our lifetimes with the shared goal of driving adoption of digital clinical measures, in what was truly an unprecedented pre-competitive collaboration.
+This project convened 29 leading organizations during the greatest public health crisis of our lifetimes with the shared goal of driving adoption of digital clinical measures, in what was truly an unprecedented pre-competitive collaboration.
 Each organization committed resources and expertise to identify and implement the most valuable ways in which The Playbook could be improved and advanced.

 According to DiMe executive director Jennifer Goldsack, the goal is to drive broad adoption of digital-health technologies and establish The Playbook as “the gold standard” for successful remote monitoring.